learn-co-curriculum/react-hooks-redux-create-store/README.md

 }
 ```

-Now, in order to access the `dispatch` method, we will create a variable `store`
+In order to access the `dispatch` method, we will create a variable `store` and
-and set it equal to the result of calling `createStore`.
+set it equal to the result of calling `createStore`.
 Because `createStore`
 returns an object that contains the `dispatch` method, we can now access the
 method from `store`.
 Let's modify the code where we dispatch the initial action
 as follows: